Neither of us had ever heard the term FIRE before becoming a part of the personal finance blogger community.

 What Does It Mean To Be Retired?

-One reason we think FIRE bloggers aren’t truly chasing FIRE is because they’re not really retired.
+We think FIRE bloggers aren’t truly chasing FIRE because they’re not really retired.

 Yes, FIRE bloggers have left (or are striving to leave) the typical 9-5 workforce, but that’s not what being retired is all about.